eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- ***Ability to multi-task and handle matters with little supervision and with excellent follow up.***
 	- ***A strong entrepreneurial and can-do mindset, undaunted by shifting priorities, uncertainty, and a “figuring it out as we go” environment.***
 	- ***Enough courage to say “I don't know”.***
 + skill set:
+	- You integrate the award-winning SLX technology with commercially available high-level synthesis compilers
+	- You adapt the SLX FPGA design space exploration algorithms to the specific characteristics of the HLS compiler
+	- You test and verify that a good quality of results is achieved after the integration process
+	- You ideally have experience with file interchange libraries and formats (boost serialization, XML serialization schemas)
+	- You have excellent C/C++ and python programming skills
+	- You are familiar with version control systems (git), and with build systems (cmake, ninja, GNU make)
++ skill set:
 	- BLAH.
 + skill set: